schwynf/HW-README-GENERATOR/schwyn.md

  <ul><li><a href="#i">Installation</a></li><li><a href="#u">Usage</a></li><li><a href="#l">License</a></li><li><a href="#c">Contributing</a></li><li><a href="#t">Tests</a></li></ul>

 ## Installation <span id="i"></span>
 This is a command line application.
-To run application, use <code>npm install in terminal to download node_modules folder.
+To run application, use npm install in terminal to download node_modules folder.
 After download, type node index.js in terminal to begin application.

 ## Usage <span id="u"></span>
 Creating a fast and organized README.md file.